GregWeil/mint-turn/README.md

 What's the example?
 -------------------
-It's a happy block face, which uses a mix of paths, hulls, and
+It's a happy block face, which uses a mix of paths, hulls, and svg filters

 Made by [Glitch](https://glitch.com/)
 -------------------